 Vulnerability Assessment is the process of identifying vulnerabilities in a system or application, while Penetration Testing involves attempting to exploit those vulnerabilities to test the security of the system.

-One of the key features of VAPT is its ability to provide a comprehensive view of an organization’s security posture.
+In Prancer, One of the key features of VAPT is its ability to provide a comprehensive view of an organization’s security posture.
 By identifying and testing for a wide range of vulnerabilities, VAPT can help organizations understand where their systems and applications are most at risk and take steps to address those vulnerabilities.

 VAPT also has several advantages compared to other cybersecurity testing methods.
 For example, it is more thorough than traditional security testing methods, as it covers a wider range of vulnerabilities and attack vectors.
 It is also more flexible, as it can be customized to meet the specific needs of an organization.